Pilcrow: Origin and name

-The English word pilcrow derives from the παράγραφος [parágraphos], "written in the side" or "written in the margin".
-In Old French, parágraphos became the word paragraphe and later pelagraphe.
-The earliest English language reference to the modern pilcrow is in 1440, with the Middle English word pylcrafte.
+The word pilcrow is a vernacular form of paragraph, showing dissimilation (compare Old French pelagraphe) and folk-etymological alteration.
+The word paragraph ultimately derives from Greek παράγραφος (parágraphos), meaning "written beside".

 Use in Ancient Greek

 Three short paragraphs on making gunpowder in the manuscript GNM 3227a (Germany, c.
 1400); the first paragraph is marked with an early form of the pilcrow sign, the two following paragraphs are introduced with litterae notabiliores (enlarged letters).

 Pilcrow signs in an excerpt from a page of Villanova, Rudimenta Grammaticæ, printed by Spindeler in 1500 in Valencia.

 Possible development from capitulum to modern paragraph symbol.

-The first way to divide sentences into groups in Ancient Greek was the original παράγραφος [parágraphos], which was a horizontal line in the margin to the left of the main text.
+The first way to divide sentences into groups in Ancient Greek was the original παράγραφος (parágraphos), which was a horizontal line in the margin to the left of the main text.
 As the paragraphos became more popular, the horizontal line eventually changed into the Greek letter gamma (Γ, γ) and later into litterae notabiliores, which were enlarged letters at the beginning of a paragraph.